tainacan/tainacan/team/WORKITEMS/W-582/evidence.md

 Visible toolbar order: Block Paragraph, Bold, Italic, Bullet list, Numbered list, Insert/edit link, Undo, Redo.
 The final two controls were asserted by their accessible labels.
 An unsaved editor update confirmed the form remained interactive and was not submitted.
 Screenshot: `.local-dev/w582-wysiwyg-toolbar.png`.

 After the toolbar spacing change, the same Playwright check observed computed header padding of `0px 6px` and computed padding of `0px` for all five toolbar groups.
 The local `build.sh` workflow compiled and deployed the updated Vue bundle before this check.

+For the focus-color check, the browser first recorded TinyMCE’s default focused pseudo-border as `rgb(0, 108, 231)`.
+After the focused TinyMCE selector was built and deployed, the editor had the `.tox-edit-focus` class and its `::before` border computed as `rgb(29, 57, 104)`, exactly matching the page’s resolved `--tainacan-secondary`.
+Screenshot: `.local-dev/w582-wysiwyg-focus.png`.
+The new-collection route deliberately overrides the secondary custom property to its repository-level accent; the check compares the resolved custom property, so it remains correct in other Tainacan color contexts.

+`npm run build` compiles the Vue bundle but does not update the separately deployed local WordPress plugin directory.
+The browser still served the prior bundle until `sudo ./build.sh` performed its project-provided deployment sync; that command then completed successfully.

 The local site was initially unavailable because its mounted `src` plugin lacked `src/vendor/autoload.php` and was inactive.
 Running `composer install` in this checkout restored the ignored dependency directory; activating the local `src` plugin restored the admin UI before this browser check.